-In addition to rides, the theme park offers many opportunities to take pictures with popular characters' mascots such as Snoopy, Hello Kitty and the puppets of Sesame Street.
+In addition to rides, the theme park offers many opportunities to take pictures with popular characters' mascots such as Snoopy, Hello Kitty and the Muppets.
 There are also various shows put on every day, including a night parade featuring illuminated floats that are paraded through the streets.

 Just outside the park's gates is Universal Citywalk Osaka, a shopping mall with multiple official Universal hotels and many restaurants and shops, including stores selling Universal Studios merchandise and Osaka souvenirs.
 Furthermore, the Osaka Takoyaki Museum, which is essentially a collection of several popular vendors of the local dish gathered under one roof, is located on the mall's fourth floor.

-Passes include unlimited rides and can be bought at the park gates, JR ticket counters, partner hotels, selected convenience stores and travel agencies and through Voyagin.
+Passes include unlimited rides and can be bought at the park gates, JR ticket counters, partner hotels, selected convenience stores and travel agencies, and through Klook and Voyagin.

 Express Passes, that allow holders to skip lines for selected rides, are available for four rides (between 7,800 and 16,800 yen depending on the day) or seven rides (between 10,800 and 21,800 yen depending on the day) on the day of the visit at the entrance gate and inside the park.
 Express Passes may sell out on busy days.